katcipis/sophia/notes/books/coders-at-work.md

 about, what moves her, side projects, etc.

+## Bernie Cosell

+Bernie was on the team that developed the ARPANET and did a lot of hacking on PDP-1 machines also, including an operational system.

+One of the things that I found more awesome on his interview is how he did not know the word "refactoring" (he retired pretty soon from programming) but his description on how he used to code and evolve systems is one of the most perfects guides to how refactoring should be done.
+He just describes how he used to rewrite code just so he could understand it to add new features or to solve bugs, which is one of the best heuristics you can use to sense what parts of a codebase you need to refactor.

+What is interesting is that since he did not know refactoring he was not trying to do it just for its sake, because it is right, so he never had the problem of refactoring wrong code, code that would never be changed or even discarded.
+He naturally only refactored useful code because he was not trying to do it, he was just trying to add features and solve bugs and so it happens that the best way to do it was to redesign the code so it would be simpler.
+I found that just awesome and elegant.

+Sometimes rewriting code so it would be easier to debug also solved the bug, causing the bug to never actually be found.
+This is the same technique used by Peter Norvig that made him feel guilty =P.

+He also talked a little about how it is hard to write tests if you did not wrote the code with good test points in the first place.
+This reminded me of TDD which try to address that by making you think about test points from the start and in a very explicit and disciplined way.

+He advocates a lot good design and simple code, he lived his life believing that very few programming problems are really complex, so code should always be simple and if it was not it was some ignorance on his part not some intrinsic complexity of the problem he was solving.
+It is a very nice way to develop software and he talks about how you get no points for having code that works, working is the bare minimum that you expect from a coder, it gives you 0 points.
+All the other details like design, testing, docs, etc are the things that actually gets you points.
+Again another useful mental model on how to approach the endeavor of writing software.

 ## Common Observations

 Here are some of the things that seems to be a trend among programmers.